nanjekyejoannah/micropython/docs/develop/core.rst

 Memory Management
 -----------------

-Contrary to programming languages like C/C++, MicroPython hides memory management details from the developer by supporting automatic memory management (AMM).
+Unlike many programming languages such as C/C++, MicroPython hides memory management details from the developer by supporting automatic memory management (AMM).
 AMM is a technique used by operating systems or applications to automatically manage the allocation and deallocation of memory.
 This eliminates challenges such as forgetting to free the memory allocated to an object.
 AMM also avoids the severe danger of using memory